PandulaP/personal-projects/Designing a sample-efficient RL Setup with NLP/README.txt

-This folder contains the python scripts and data that I (Pandula Priyadarshana) use in my final project submission for the RL4NLP couse (2020).
+This folder contains the python scripts and data that I (Pandula Priyadarshana) use in my final research project submission for the RL4NLP course (2020).

 This folder contains the below 7 folders.